-- Strong cultural heritage, high quality environment and communities with a good quality of life. - Strengths in agriculture, energy, tourism, food & drink, manufacturing, forestry and construction - Well connected to Central Scotland and the Cities of the North of England. - Borders Rail has catalysed regional opportunities. - Future extension of railway to Carlisle and planned 4G/5G investments will sustain economic opportunities. - Scottish Borders Mountain Bike Innovation Centre will cement the region's international cycling reputation.
+- · Strong cultural heritage, high quality environment and communities with a good quality of life. - Strengths in agriculture, energy, tourism, food & drink, manufacturing, forestry and construction - Well connected to Central Scotland and the Cities of the North of England. - Borders Rail has catalysed regional opportunities. - Future extension of railway to Carlisle and planned 4G/5G investments will sustain economic opportunities. - Scottish Borders Mountain Bike Innovation Centre will cement the region's international cycling reputation. - Inspire Learning Centre Tweedbank.
+Delivering a world class digital learning environment in partnership with Apple

-The Firth of Forth
+The Firth of Forth and Coast